 The Custom House is also home to the Monterey State Historic Park Association gift shop, a 501(C)(3) non-profit supporting the interpretation, education and special events at Monterey State Historic Park. https://www.mshpa.org/

-Visitors can also get a glimpse of the interior of the building through windows or explore the building virtually with our Roundme tour!
+When the building is closed, visitors can explore the building virtually with our Roundme tour!

 Custom House Virtual Tour